HiddenRamblings/Thenaya/README.md

 ##
 ![Thenaya Logo](assets/thenaya_feature.png)
 ###
-*Thenaya is not affiliated, associated, authorized, endorsed by, or in any way connected with Nintendo. amiibo is a registered trademark of Nintendo.
-No official resources are included in this project.
-Files created with this project are not intended for sale or distribution.
-This project is for educational and archival purposes only.*
+*Thenaya is not affiliated, authorized, sponsored, endorsed, or in any way connected with Nintendo Co., Ltd or its subsidiaries. amiibo is a registered trademark of Nintendo of America Inc. No licensed resources are owned.
+Files created with or resulting from Thenaya are not intended for sale or distribution.
+Thenaya is for educational and archival purposes only.*